identity-com/cryptid/README.md

 By allowing for multiple keys on a single identity, a Cryptid account can perform actions like:
 * Multiple devices accessing the account
-* Assigning control of the account to other Cryptid accounts
 * Key rotation and account recovery
 * Hot and cold storage
 * And more...